PlamenTSV/audits/README.md

-# PTsanev's smart contract security reviews and contributions
+# Plamen Tsanev's smart contract security reviews and contributions
 A collection and summary of my public security reviews and contributions will be shared here.

 ## Private audits